-- If Advanced Database Schema is used. - If Timer Or Calendar Event is used to trigger the Process Flow. - Select the type and name of the target activity from the dropdown list Target Type and Target Name respectively. - 10.
+- If Advanced Database Schema is used. - If Timer Or Calendar Event is used to trigger the Process Flow. - 9.
+Select the type and name of the target activity from the dropdown list Target Type and Target Name respectively. - 10.
 Select the type and name of the schema, which defines the format of target data, in the Target Schema Type and Target Schema Name dropdown lists respectively.
-The target schema should be according the format of target data.
+The target schema should be according the format of

+- target data.
 For example you want the target data in text format, you need to select Text Schema in this dropdown lists. - 11.
-Select the mapping activity, which is used to map fields of selected source and target schemas, in the Mapping dropdown list. - 12.
-Click [+] to expand the Deploy Properties.
-Deploy properties of the data interface are displayed. - 13.
-Select the type and name of the event from the dropdown list Event Type and Event Name. - 14.
-Click the Save button.
-This displays a screen confirming that the data interface has been created successfully.
-If the Comments property is enabled, then clicking Save will display a screen where you need to enter comments for creating the timer event (refer to Figure 6). - 15.
-Enter comments in the Add Comments field.
+Select the mapping activity, which is used to map fields of selected source and target schemas, in the Mapping dropdown list.

+12. Click Deploy Properties.
+Deploy properties of the data interface are displayed.

+13. Select the type and name of the event from the dropdown list Event Type and Event Name (see Figure 659).